Job prospects Community And Social Services Worker in Alberta

 The following factors contributed to this outlook:

-• Employment growth will lead to a moderate number of new positions.
+• Employment growth will lead to a few new positions.

-• A moderate number of positions will become available due to retirements.
+• Not many positions will become available due to retirements.

 • There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Social and community service workers in Alberta:
+Here are some key facts about social and community service workers in Alberta:

-• Approximately 16,600 people work in this occupation.
+• Approximately 19,250 people work in this occupation.

 • Social and community service workers mainly work in the following sectors:

-• Social assistance (NAICS 624): 47%
+• Social assistance (NAICS 624): 48%

-• Nursing and residential care facilities (NAICS 623): 23%
+• Nursing and residential care facilities (NAICS 623): 21%

 • The distribution of full-time and part-time workers in this occupation is: